hubert17/GabsVuetifyNoCLINodeWebpack/README.md

 ## Production Build with Vite
 The aim of this project is to quickly develop single page app without any compilation or build step.
 However, for production, I recommend to use Vite, a build tool that aims to provide a faster and leaner development experience for modern web projects.
 It has build command that bundles your code with Rollup, pre-configured to output highly optimized static assets for production.
-Reconfigure the project with the following steps:
+Reconfigure the project by following these steps:

  1. Create `src` folder.
  2. Move the following to `src` folder: